- Midcap value fund using indepth analysis to identify companies with strong fundamentals at attractive valuations

 Market Capitalization reflects the total U.S.-denominated portion of the portfolio.

 Turnover Ratio is the percentage of a fund's assets that have changed over a given period, usually a year.
 Mutual funds with higher turnover ratios tend to have higher expenses.

 Ned Shadek, Jr., Portfolio Manager

-Mr. Shadek, a senior vice president, joined Pioneer in January 2012 and has over 25 years of investment experience.
+Mr. Shadek, a senior vice president, joined Pioneer in 2012 and has been an investment professional since 1987.